comp423-25s/comp423-25s.github.io/docs/resources/backend-architecture/3-ci-cd.md

 Setting up deployment takes some more effort because we need to stand up a production cloud environment.
 Our production environment will be UNC Cloud Apps' "OKD" cluster, set up just for our course!

+**You need to be connected to Eduroam, or connected to [UNC VPN (instructions here)](https://ccinfo.unc.edu/start-here/secure-access-on-and-off-campus/), in order to successfully use OKD.
+If you are on a home network, UNC guest, or other network, be sure to connect via VPN.**

 Login to `OKD` by going to: <https://console.apps.unc.edu>

 (If your login does not succeed, it's likely because you did not previously register for Cloud Apps.
 You can do so by going to https://cloudapps.unc.edu/ and following the Sign Up steps.
 It can take up to 15 minutes following Sign Up for the OKD link above to work correctly.
 In the interim, feel free to follow along with your neighbor.)